Bill Starr's Original 5 x 5 Training Routines

 Abdominal work can be used as a cool-down.
 Grip work can be added to the end as needed too.
 Workouts A and B alternate on 3 non-consecutive days per week.

-Proof of concept that Rippetoe's novice routine works isn't only found by the five star rating that "Starting Strength" receives regularly on Amazon.com, but also in numerous threads like this one on the Net.
+Proof of concept that Rippetoe’s novice routine works isn’t only found by the five star rating that “Starting Strength” receives regularly on Amazon.com, but also in numerous threads online.

 More proof that these variants work on the vast majority of the population can be found on the excellent “StrongLifts“ website which features its own variant of Bill Starr’s 5x5. (note: the site also has a vibrant community found on their forums)